buraksarac/circuits/README.md

 # circuits
-This is a new library I created for validating stream of data using circuits.
+This is a new library I created for validating stream of data using boolean circuits.

 Its not finished and I am not sure how it will go:) but you can take a look existing tests.